 The two most common questions first time buyers in Manchester and home movers in Manchester ask us are, “Can I get a mortgage in my situation?” and “How much can I borrow?”.
 In this article, we will jump into the latter, which has looking at what’s changed over the years, as well as today’s approach and how it may apply to your situation.

-Back in the 80’s and 90’s most mortgage applications were manually underwritten.
-That is to say, there was lots of “human intervention” in the process of approving mortgage applications.
-You’d make an appointment with your local Building Society Manager, and he or she would interview you.
+If we look back to the ’80s and ’90s, the majority of mortgage applications were underwritten manually.
+What this means is there was quite a lot of “human intervention” in the process of approving these mortgage applications.
+You’d make an appointment with your Building Society Manager, and he or she would interview you to discuss your case.

-This would inevitably turn into a sales pitch, where they would encourage you to save with them for a while until you prove yourself credit-worthy.
-The manager would then grant you the equivalent of an Agreement in Principle.
-This would then be followed by advice on how much they were prepared to lend.
+This would inevitably turn into a sales pitch, where they would encourage you to save with them for a while until you prove yourself to be creditworthy.
+The manager would then grant you the equivalent of today’s Agreement in Principle.
+Following on from this, the customer would then receive some advice on how much they could potentially borrow.

-This sounds very much like a highly personalised process with a common-sense approach.
-That being said, it could lead to inconsistent decision-making.
-The manager has the discretion to interpret the lending manual.
-In other words, I suppose it would be possible to approach the same Building Society in a different town or city.
-You could possibly obtain a different outcome.
+Whilst this sounds very much like a highly personalised process with a common-sense approach, it would often lead to inconsistent decision-making.
+The manager had the discretion to interpret the lending manual as they saw fit.
+In other words, it was entirely possible to approach the same Building Society in a different town or city and leave, having obtained a completely different outcome.

-With a view to eradicating the above and more importantly, cut costs, Lenders moved to automated affordability calculations.
-“Caps” were applied so they would lend you more than, say, 3 or 4 times your household income.
+To stop this from happening and more importantly, to cut unnecessary costs, lenders moved to automated affordability calculations.
+“Caps” were applied so they were able to lend you more than 3 or 4 times your household income.

 The market was a shambles and as you may have heard, completely crashed, leading to the infamous Credit Crunch of 2008.
 The years between then and 2010 were challenging years indeed, especially if you were trying to get on the property ladder.
-The Lenders battened down the hatches and created a very cautious (over-corrected) lending environment.
+The lenders battened down the hatches and created a very cautious (over-corrected) lending environment.

-We are still constantly surprised by the large variances lender to lender in how much (or little) they will lend to some customers.
-From time to time, some lenders have been known to penalise low-earners (perhaps they are not looking for that type of applicant), some take pension contributions as a fixed outgoing so would often lend, say a public sector worker with a big pension deduction less than a private sector and so on.
+We are always surprised by the large differences between lenders in how much, or little they will lend to some customers.
+From time to time, some lenders have been known to penalise low-earners.
+It could just be that they are not looking for that type of applicant.
+Some take pension contributions as a fixed outgoing so may lend, for example, a public sector worker with a significant pension deduction, less than a private sector worker.

 Different lenders each have their own criteria, and each customer has their own situation unique to them.
-If you need to maximise your borrowing capability to obtain the home you need to buy then you’ll greatly benefit from the advice of a dedicated Mortgage Broker in Manchester.
+If you need to maximise your borrowing capacity to obtain the home you need to buy, then you’ll greatly benefit from the advice of a dedicated Mortgage Broker in Manchester.
 We’ll be able to search the market on your behalf to see if anyone will lend you the amount you need.

 If you’re wondering “How Much Can I borrow?” and looking to take out a mortgage, you should speak to one of our Mortgage Advisors in Manchester today, so we can work out your finances together to ensure that the repayments feel comfortable to you.